determined-ai/determined/webui/react/README.md

 This will spin up a nodeJS webserver at [localhost:3000](http://localhost:3000).
 If the page is a blank, do a page refresh and it should take you the landing page for the WebUI.

 The page will automatically load and display new changes via [Hot Module Replacement](https://webpack.js.org/concepts/hot-module-replacement/) when you modify the project code.
 You will also see any lint errors in the console.

+## Environment Variables

+- `SERVER_ADDRESS`: If set, directs the WebUI to find the Determined cluster at this address.
+This allows users to host the WebUI on a separate server from Determined.
+This would need the target server to allow requests coming from the domain hosting the WebUI, aka CORS.
+- `PUBLIC_URL`: Indicates where the React assets are being served from relative to the root of the webserver.
+This is set to `/det` by default for typical workflows in this project.
+[More info](https://create-react-app.dev/docs/using-the-public-folder/)
+- `DET_NODE_ENV`: set this to `development` to skip some build optimizations when developing and building locally to lower build time.

 ## Testing